Generic Name: sertaconazole nitrate

 - Trichophyton rubrum

 - Epidermophyton floccosum

-In two randomized, double-blind, clinical trials, patients 12 years and older with interdigital tinea pedis applied either Ertaczo® Cream, 2%, or vehicle, twice daily for four weeks.
-Patients with moccasin-type (plantar) tinea pedis and/or onychomycosis were excluded from the study.
-Two weeks after completion of therapy (six weeks after beginning therapy), patients were evaluated for signs and symptoms related to interdigital tinea pedis.
+In two randomized, double-blind, clinical trials, subjects 12 years and older with interdigital tinea pedis applied either Ertaczo cream, 2%, or vehicle, twice daily for four weeks.
+Subjects with moccasin-type (plantar) tinea pedis and/or onychomycosis were excluded from the trial.
+Two weeks after completion of therapy (six weeks after beginning therapy), subjects were evaluated for signs and symptoms related to interdigital tinea pedis.

 Treatment outcomes are summarized in the table below.